 Centipedes can grow up to six inches in length.
 House centipedes are an indoor variety.
 They can move quickly and do not require the moisture that the other varieties need.
 Centipedes are beneficial to the control of other insects, which may be a good reason to keep them around.
 The most likely time of year to see centipedes in your home is in the spring or fall.

-Centipedes actually have the ability to bite, and are poisonous.
+Centipedes actually have the ability to bite, and they are poisonous.
 The poison from their fangs, located behind the head, is used to kill insects, which are their primary food.
-To a human, a bite feels like that of a bee sting, and can be dangerous, especially if there is an allergic reaction in response to the bite.
+To a human, a bite feels like that of a bee sting.
+Centipede bites can be dangerous, especially if there is an allergic reaction in response to the bite.
 Children will be more sensitive to a centipede's bite.